MicrosoftLearning/mslearn-mlops/documentation/02-github-actions.md

 To complete this challenge successfully, you should be able to show:

 - A successfully completed Action in your GitHub repo, triggered manually in GitHub.
-- A step in the Action should have submitted a job job to the Azure Machine Learning workspace.
+- A step in the Action should have submitted a job to the Azure Machine Learning workspace.
 - A successfully completed Azure Machine Learning job that used a compute cluster.

 ## Useful resources